LisandroV/GNG/README.md

    python example_2.py
    ```

-2. You will see output after 10000 iterations as `output/example_2.gif`.
+2. You will see output after 10000 iterations in `output/example_2/`.

    ![](static/example_2.gif)

 # Using GNGN to Analyze Contour Sequences
 The Growing Neural Gas can also be used to analize the contour of a sequence, producing a graph with a constant number of points over time.
-For example we use it to analyze the following video:
+For example we use it to analyze the following video of a dish-washing sponge pushed by a robotic finger:

    ![](static/video.gif)